Billingegroup/group_git_workflow/README.md

    ![alt text](https://github.com/Billingegroup/group_git_workflow/blob/master/img/git_rebase7.png "")

-1. `PyCharm` continues the rebase, looking for the next conflicted commit and all the steps above are repeated, until we get through all the commits.
-Then `PyCharm` says `rebase successful`.
+1. `PyCharm` continues the merge, looking for the next conflicted commit and all the steps above are repeated, until we get through all the commits.
+Then `PyCharm` says `merge successful`.

    ![alt text](https://github.com/Billingegroup/group_git_workflow/blob/master/img/git_rebase8.png "")

 1. You are all done!
 Well done.
 But don’t forget to push your rebased branch to your fork to update the PR.
-This may have to be a force-push (--force)

    ```
-   git push origin <branch name> --force
+   git push origin <branch name>
    ```

-   because you have changed the `git` commit history.
-Be very careful when force pushing.
-   In general you only ever do it to your fork, and you should only need it after a rebase.

 # Step 8: Merge after PR is pulled in